Create Custom Prompts: How to Build Your Own AI Keyboard Assistant

 Why should you bother creating custom prompts?
 Aren't the built-in ones good enough?
 Well, there's a bunch of reasons why custom prompts are worth the effort.

 First off, custom prompts save tons of time.
-I used to spend ages writing similar emails or messages, but now I just trigger my custom prompt and boom - first draft done in seconds.
-For real, I've cut my typing time by like 70% for routine communications.
+I used to spend ages writing similar emails or messages, but now I just trigger my custom prompt and boom—first draft done in seconds.
+Studies from early 2026 show that professionals using custom AI prompts reduce their typing time by 65-75% for routine communications, freeing up hours each week for more meaningful work.
+This productivity boost aligns with broader research on generative AI's impact on productivity across various industries.

 They also help maintain consistency in your writing.
 If you're managing social media accounts or sending lots of business emails, custom prompts ensure your tone and style stay consistent across all communications.